Online poker rooms will give you FREE money - aka a "poker bonus" to play poker online. You read that right.

 If you’re just starting out and only want to invest a very small amount of money, getting the best poker bonus you can is crucial to building your bankroll.
 But online poker bonuses are incredibly varied so it’s important to do your research before signing up because that bonus will help carry you though any downswings.

-What Kinds of Poker Bonuses Can I Get?
+What Kind of a Poker Bonus Can I Get?

 Poker bonuses typically come in a few common types: